alisawuffles/olmo-core-doc/README.md

 To get started, we'll use the script `src/examples/llm/train.py` to launch a short language model pretraining run with a small transformer (271M params) on a subset of c4.
 This will only take a few minutes on as little as 2 NVIDIA 40GB A100s.

 ### Defining a config
-Let's understand how the key components and hyperparameters of the run are defined.
-Near the top of the script you’ll find the config dataclass:
+The `ExperimentConfig` dataclass is defined near the top of the script.

 ```python
 @dataclass